EuracBiomedicalResearch/DigitalSpiralography/README.rst

 * Internationalization of the Recorder/Visualizer interface.
 * Add a new checkbox "Blood drawn on drawing arm" after finishing the recording and in the recorded data to reflect our new workflow.
+* An image of the spiral is now shown after performing a recording.

 1.1: